StefRuseva88/selenium-pom/README.md

 ```bash
 dotnet test
 ```
-- Selenium IDE Tests: Open Selenium IDE in your browser, load the test suite, and click "Run" to execute.
 ### Test Reports:
 - Test execution results will be available in the terminal for WebDriver tests.
-- Selenium IDE tests will display results directly in the browser.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.